openstack/ha-guide/doc/ha-guide/source/intro-ha-arch-keepalived.rst

    require its own procedure to regain quorum.

-If you find any or all of these limitations concerning, you are encouraged to refer to the `Pacemaker HA architectire
+If you find any or all of these limitations concerning, you are encouraged to refer to the
-<introl-ha-design-pacemaker.html>`_ instead.
+:doc:`Pacemaker HA architecture<intro-ha-arch-pacemaker>` instead.